 Prior to performing any Prescribed Burning in the county, the Party undertaking such Prescribed Burning shall develop a prescribed fire plan.
 The Parties shall inform one another prior to performing Prescribed Burning.
 The Parties shall follow the Colorado Prescribed Fire Planning and Implementation Policy Guide for any Prescribed Burning in the county, unless the County has adopted guidelines or standards meeting or exceeding the standards enumerated in C.R.S. § 24-33.5-1217.5.
-The DFPC may enter into an agreement with the County and/or the
+DFPC may upon request, assist the County with personnel and resources for the purposes of prescribed burning planning, preparation, and/or implementation.
+The DFPC may enter into an agreement with the County and/or the Sheriff to provide Prescribed Burning services pursuant to C.R.S. § 24-33.5-1217(6)(a).